gerardroche/gerardroche.github.io/_posts/2023-05-05-running-phpunit-tests-within-sublime-text.md

 !["Don't Panic" printed in large friendly letters](/assets/dont-panic.webp)

-Being able to run tests from within Sublime Text is a productivity win.
-PHPUnitKit is a package with all the features you will ever need.
+Being able to run your PHPUnit tests from within Sublime Text is a productivity win.
+This is especially true if you practice Test Driven Development.
+PHPUnitKit has the features you will ever need to test at the speed of thought.

 ## What can PHPUnitKit do?